runner18/SoftwareEngineeringProject/README.md

 git clone https://github.com/runner18/SoftwareEngineeringProject.git

 ## If Your IDE Has Git Integrated
-paste this link to clone the code: https://github.com/runner18/SoftwareEngineeringProject.git
+Paste this link to clone the code: https://github.com/runner18/SoftwareEngineeringProject.git

 # Using the Program
 This program has multiple features to assist with given softball data.